| ZoroastrianismFounder: Zoroaster

 Mazda who is the only deity worthy of being worshipped, and

 An evil spirit of violence and death, Angra Mainyu, who opposes Ahura Mazda.
+The resulting cosmic conflict involves the entire universe,

 including humanity who is required to choose which to follow.
 Evil, and the